RAVI-0407/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 6.Compare the graphs and hence we obtained the linear regression for the given datas.

 ## Program and Output:
+/*
+Program to implement univariate Linear Regression to fit a straight line using least squares.
+Developed by: RAVIPRASATH K
+RegisterNumber: 212224230225
+*/
 ```
 import pandas as pd
 import numpy as np